TheCyberFairy/TheCyberFairy/README.md

 - Learning to identify attack patterns and lateral movement

 **⚙️ Tools & Automation (In Progress)**
-- Building labs in Microsoft Azure
+- Building labs in Microsoft Azure/VirtualBox
 - Exploring automation using Sentinel playbooks & PowerShell
 - Documenting findings in GitHub for portfolio growth